mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

+1. Govindarajan, H., Sidén, P., Roll, J., & Lindsten, F. (2022, September).
+DINO as a von Mises-Fisher mixture model.
+In *The Eleventh International Conference on Learning Representations*.

+      - DINO and its derivatives, such as iBOT, can be interpreted as a mixture model of von Mises-Fisher components.
+      - propose DINO-vMF, that adds appropriate normalization constants when computing the cluster assignment probabilities.
+        - More stable than DINO for larger ViT-Base model.
+        - **added one extra term (normalization of vMF distribution C_p(k)) with the dino equation: equation 6 and 7**
+          - the normalization term as it depends on the temperature and hard to predict.
+      - mixture model is beneficial in terms of better image representations

 1. Chuang, C. Y., Hjelm, R. D., Wang, X., Vineet, V., Joshi, N., Torralba, A., ... & Song, Y. (2022).
 Robust contrastive learning against noisy views.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 16670-16681).

       - CL relies on an assumption that positive pairs share certain underlying information about an instance.